dreibh/hipercontracer/README.md

   * The provided directory ("`.`", i.e.&nbsp;the current directory) is searched for all HiPerConTracer Ping results files.
   * The script calls the [HiPerConTracer Results Tool](#-the-hipercontracer-results-tool) for processing of the input files.
 It therefore must to be installed.

-* With a CSV file:
+* With a CSV file as input:

   ```bash
   ./r-ping-example ping.csv output